-Aberdeen board to consider Goodwin's future
+Aberdeen to consider Goodwin's future on Wednesday

 Last updated on .From the section Aberdeen

-Aberdeen's board of directors is set to meet later on Wednesday to discuss the future of manager Jim Goodwin following his side's Scottish Cup defeat by sixth-tier Darvel.
+Aberdeen's board of directors is set to meet on Wednesday to discuss the future of manager Jim Goodwin following the Scottish Cup defeat by sixth-tier Darvel.

 Monday's shock 1-0 loss in Ayrshire intensified the pressure on the 41-year-old Irishman.

-Aberdeen have won once in nine outings and slipped to fifth place in the Scottish Premiership.
+Aberdeen have won once in nine games and have slipped to fifth place in the Scottish Premiership.

-Monday's defeat followed two other damaging defeats within eight days.
+Monday's defeat followed two other damaging losses within eight days.

-A battling 2-1 extra-time loss to Rangers in the League Cup semi-final was followed by a 5-0 league thrashing by third-top Heart of Midlothian.
+A battling 2-1 extra-time defeat to Rangers in the League Cup semi-final was followed by a 5-0 Premiership thrashing by third-top Heart of Midlothian.

 - Can Goodwin survive Darvel humiliation?